Return on Assets (ROA)

 Lastly, ROA can also be misleading in certain situations.
 For instance, if a company has a substantial amount of assets that are not earning any revenue (such as land), this would lower ROA.
 On the other hand, a company with a large debt would have a high ROA because net income is calculated after paying taxes.

-Difference between ROA and ROE
+Difference Between ROA and ROE

 Although Return on Assets (ROA) and Return on Equity (ROE) are both profitability metrics, they are technically different.
 ROE measures how efficiently capital is generated by the company, while ROA measures how efficiently assets are utilized to generate net income.